AntonLydike/info-II-Semesteraufgabe/README.md

  - login(username, password)
  - register(username, password)

- The movies actors and persons in general are **not** stored in the DB but are pulled in real time from RT.
+ The movie actors and persons in general are **not** stored in the DB but are pulled in real time from RT.